Running Evaluations

 Viewing Evaluation Results

-Whether run in batch or live mode, results are accessible:
+Whether run experiments or live mode, results are accessible:

 These results provide the data needed to understand performance, identify issues, and drive improvements using Prompt Suggestions.